Ptolemy2002/react-utils/lib/README.md

 ### partialMemo
 #### Description
 An extension to `React.memo` that allows re-render only when specific props change (or conditions are met) instead of the default behavior of comparing all props.
+Note that the `children` prop is compared deeply, as otherwise its prescense would cause the component to rerender even if children are the same.
+This comparison takes keys into account, so you can use them to avoid comparisons too deep.
+Every other prop is compared shallowly.

 #### Parameters
 - `component` (React Component): The component to memoize.
-- `deps` (Array): An array containing items that can either be a string name of the prop to rerender when changed, or a function that returns `false` if the component should rerender, given a first argument of the old props, a second argument of the new props, and a third argument that is a function simply comparing two values shallowly.
+- `deps` (Array): An array containing items that can either be a string name of the prop to rerender when changed, or a function that returns `false` if the component should rerender, given a first argument of the old props, a second argument of the new props, and a third argument that is a function comparing the specified prop with the default method.
 This may seem counterintuitive, but it is consistent with [how React.memo works](https://react.dev/reference/react/memo#:~:text=It%20should%20return%20true%20only%20if%20the%20new%20props%20would%20result%20in%20the%20same%20output%20as%20the%20old%20props%3B%20otherwise%20it%20should%20return%20false.).
 If not specified, this argument defaults to an empty array, meaning the component will not rerender on any prop change.
 - `displayName` (String | undefined): The display name of the component.
 If not specified, this argument defaults to the display name of the input component plus a suffix of '(Memo)' to indicate that the component is memoized.

 ### Returns